zyhbetty/BCB420.2019.encode/README.md

 # 4 Mapping ENSEMBL IDs to HGNC symbols
 This assay uses ensembl ID as gene ID.
-To associate with HGNC symbol, we can map ENSG ID to HGNC symbols by biomart.
+To associate with HGNC symbol, we can map ENSG ID to HGNC symbols by biomaRt.
 However,there are some different ENSG IDs that can be mapped to the same HGNC symbol, because same region may have several versions of genome.
 We need to be careful in the mapping and notice that not all ENSG IDs can be mapped uniquely.

-Preparations: packages, functions, files
+Preparations:
-- make sure the required packages are installed:
+- make sure the required packages are installed and functions are sourced:

 readr provides functions to read data which are particularly suitable for large datasets.
 ```